 If you're feeling left out of the Android O party, there's one new thing you may be able to check out that doesn't require flashing a new firmware or having a specific device.
 The "Recents" search screen that lists all of your previous Google searches on a specific device appears to be going live for everyone - or at least almost everyone on the Google app beta release.

 The "Recents" interface first made its appearance last December when we noticed plenty of server-side tests in the Google app including Offline Searches (which are now live) and Lite Mode (which doesn't appear to be live for everyone yet).
 Read More

 Some users signed up to the Google app beta channel have been receiving an unusual "alpha" release of v6.13 update.
 It's not entirely clear if this was meant to find its way into the wild, and judging by many inoperable and buggy issues, I suspect it wasn't.
 All the same, it's out and contains some pretty interesting things.
 To begin with, this version enables some features that had previously been seen in testing like a page of recent search topics and lite mode.
 There is also a process to add payment information for use with Google Assistant.
-Diving into a teardown brings back some previously seen features and adds a couple of new ones to the list.
 Read More

 Google is on a testing spree with server-side changes in the main Search app.
 Based on feedback from several readers, it looks like there might be changes afoot to the side menu, introducing a new feature and improving on ones we've seen before but that haven't been widely implemented yet.

 Whenever you perform a search within the Google app or widget, you have a couple of ways to access it again: you either remember the exact words you used and try the same search, or you access your Google activity dashboard, or you use the trick of tapping the Google icon to open a consequent search as a separate page to leave the previous one lurking.
 Read More